Karen and Lee Duquette became

 family of the Two RV Gypsies

 This was the hardest part of becoming a full-time RV Gypsy.
-But the hardest part of their entire lives was learning that while they were on their first road trip, their fantastic son Brian was murdered in his own home in Orlando, and the family will never be the same.
+But the hardest part of their entire lives was learning that while they were on their very first road trip, their fantastic son Brian was murdered in his own home in Orlando, and the family will never be the same.
+So of course they returned to Florida to handle all of the necessary funeral arrangements.
+It was the worst time of their lives.

-Time passed and after driving over 16,000 miles in 7-months time, including almost 3 months in Alaska, the two RV Gypsies decided that their toad, (known at that time as MOB "My Orange Baby") just wasn't big enough.
+Time passed and eventually they were able to travel again.
+After driving over 16,000 miles in 7-months time, including almost 3 months in Alaska, the two RV Gypsies decided that their toad, (known at that time as MOB "My Orange Baby") just was not big enough.
 Plus MOB really took a beating on the Alaska Highway in the Yukon.
-So the two RV Gypsies splurged on a 2010 Ford F150 Lariat crew cab with cab cover, custom ordered.
+So Lee Duquette splurged on a 2010 Ford F150 Lariat crew cab with cab cover, custom ordered.

 the new toad of the two RV Gypsies